-The "0.0" format used an initial GNU.sparse.numblocks attribute to indicate the number of blocks in the file, a pair of GNU.sparse.offset and GNU.sparse.numbytes to indicate the offset and size of each block, and a single GNU.sparse.size to indicate the full size of the file.
+GNU.sparse.numblocks, GNU.sparse.offset, GNU.sparse.numbytes, the offset and size of each block, and a single GNU.sparse.size to indicate the full size of the file.
 This is not the same as the size in the tar header because the latter value does not include the size of any holes.
 This format required that the order of attributes be preserved and relied on readers accepting multiple appearances of the same attribute names, which is not officially permitted by the standards.